appbaseio/Docs/src/Javascript.md

 # Namespace Reference

-Namespace Reference Object or ``nsref`` has methods for creating vertices, searching vertices, and event listeners to the addition and destruction of vertices.
+Namespace Reference Object or ``nsref`` has methods for creating vertices, searching vertices, and event listeners to the addition and removal of vertices.

 ### v()